 - XPACK_MONITORING_ENABLED: set to false because we do not need to monitor the Elasticsearch cluster in our case

 - The MySQL connector allows Logstash to connect to the Ghost MySQL database.
-This connector is not included into the docker image, you must download the connector (you can download it directly from the MySQL Community) and bind it with your docker container.
+This connector is not included in the docker image, you must download the connector (you can download it directly from the MySQL Community) and bind it with your docker container.

 - depends_on: wait until Elasticsearch container is up before launching Logstash

-Before launching the docker compose, it is necessary to configure Logstash through the logstash.conf file:
+Before launching the docker-compose, it is necessary to configure Logstash through the logstash.conf file: